Master of Applied Science in Electrical and Computer Engineering (Nanotechnology)

 Core Course Exemptions

-Students who have completed their BASc degree in Nanotechnology Engineering or Master’s degree in Nanotechnology at the University of Waterloo are not obliged to take the two core courses as part of the minimum course requirement.
+Students who have completed their Bachelor of Applied Science (BASc) degree in Nanotechnology Engineering or Master’s degree in Nanotechnology at the University of Waterloo are not obliged to take the two core courses as part of the minimum course requirement.
 Instead, they can choose all graduate courses from the prescribed list of electives to meet the total course credit requirement.

 Approved technical elective courses (pdf)